lzhangup/pg-resources/rules.md

 Students are requested to empty the dustbin **daily** and keep their workstations and/or labs neat and tidy.
 # Progress reporting
 Students are requested to report to their supervisors **at least once every two weeks**.
-This report must include a **written document** explaining what the student has achieved so far the work plans for the coming weeks.
+This report must include a **written document** explaining what the student has achieved so far and the work plans for the coming weeks.